How to apply for transitional compensation?

 Calculation of severance pay

-The transitional allowance is calculated based on the length of your employment.
+The transitional allowance is calculated based on the duration of your employment.
 The basic formula is one-third of your monthly salary per year of service.
 From 1 January 2024, the maximum transitional compensation is €94,000, unless you earn more than this amount per year.
 In that case, the maximum compensation is equal to one year's salary.

 Sample calculations